1. Because we can

 This one is for the aspiring writers keeping their blogs as a complete body of work to show potential and influential whomevers.
 As bloggers, we should all challenge ourselves by reading our early work.
 Still good?
 I’m pleased for you.
 Many of us, though, will come away red-faced at the poorly written juvenility of some of our pieces, running around the kitchen screaming “Unclean, unclean.”

 Sure, we can sanitize and delete work, except then we lose our growth arc and the satisfaction of seeing how far we’ve come.
 There is also the mess of broken links and inter-web references which, like smoke, will have gotten into crevices we can never reach.
 If only we could start a “body of work” again with all the knowledge and savvy we have now.
 If only we could start again, and in so doing refer potential opportunities to a smarter and better written blog from beginning to end?
-Oh wait, we can.
+Oh wait, we can—if we walk away from a blog.

 7. Because we’ve evolved